Sanrrone/getS2/README.md

 	orderparam-protein "protein"

 and go for a coffee, the output is a file called "s2.dat" with the resid number and corresponden order parameter value.

+##Times
+getS2 can't be parallelized so the times increases as long as simulated time you have (frames), 5000 frames can take 1 hour in and standar pc.